BarryLiuCQ/RoboND-Kinematics-Project/README.md

 **R_EE = R_rpy * R_corr**

-We substiute the obtained roll, pitch and yaw in the final rotation matrix.
+We substitute the obtained roll, pitch and yaw in the final rotation matrix.
 Python Code is as following:

 ```python
  # Find EE rotation matrix RPY (Roll, Pitch, Yaw)